Fukki/auto-pot/README.md

 {
     "6552": {                               #Your pot ID
-        "name": "Prime Recovery Potable",   #Your pot name for item notice if enable "inCombat": false,                  #if true = only use in combat, false = always use ignore combat "use_at": 80,                       #set use at with percent "slay_at": 30,                      #set use in slaying mode with percent "cd": 10                            #set pot cooldown x sec
+        "name": "Prime Recovery Potable",   #Your pot name for item notice if enable "inCombat": true,                   #if true = only use in combat, false = always use ignore combat "use_at": 80,                       #set use at with percent "slay_at": 30,                      #set use in slaying mode with percent "cd": 10                            #set pot cooldown x sec